 Involution refers to the decline in the normal functioning of a part of the body due to ageing.
 Therefore, involutional alopecia is one that’s caused by naturally increasing age.

-It can occur even if there’s no family history of this condition.
-And it can affect both men and women.
+It can occur even if there’s no family history of this condition, and it can affect both men and women.

-Involutional alopecia is commonly mixed up with androgenetic alopecia because of its somewhat similar presentation and frequent co-occurrence.
+This hair loss is commonly mixed up with androgenetic alopecia because of its somewhat similar presentation and frequent co-occurrence.
+However, unlike androgenetic alopecia, involutional alopecia is not triggered by the presence of androgens (testosterone hair loss).

 In the past, there has been some controversy around involutional alopecia being labelled a type of hair loss.